Missing children found after more than a month in Amazon - Local News 8

 (CNN) — Four young children have been found alive after more than a month wandering the Amazon jungle, according to Colombia’s President Gustavo Petro.

 “A joy for the whole country!
-The four children who were lost 40 days ago in the Colombian jungle were found alive,” Petro tweeted on Friday, attaching a photo that appears to show search crews with the children, whose condition is unknown.
+The four children who were lost 40 days ago in the Colombian jungle were found alive,” Petro tweeted on Friday, attaching a image that seems to show search crews treating the children in a forest clearing.

 The children, who appear gaunt in the photos, are being evaluated by doctors and will be evacuated for medical treatment.